How to Write a Presentation in Mathematics: Ultimate Guide & 20 Interesting Topics

 Choosing a Good Topic for a Presentation in Mathematics

 The general recommendation is that you should choose a topic you are interested in.
-You will enjoy working on your project and your audience will notice that you are passionate about the subject of your oral presentation and will appreciate it.
+You will enjoy working on your project, and your audience will notice that you are passionate about the subject of your oral presentation and will appreciate it.
 And you’ll feel more confident when making your presentation.

 But you should also choose a topic with your target audience in mind.
 Your audience could be students in the class, math majors, and the faculty.
 Remember that some people may not be familiar with your particular topic, so you should determine the level of knowledge of your audience.
 You should tailor the complexity of your presentation to the needs of those who will listen to it.
-Choose a subject that you think your intended audience will like but don’t expect that they know much about it.
+Choose a subject that you think your intended audience will like, but don’t expect that they know much about it.

-Here is a short list of topics for a fabulous math presentation.
+To get math homework help from experts, here is a short list of topics for a fabulous math presentation.
 You may use them for inspiration.

 1. In your opinion, what are the top three discoveries and innovations of Mathematicians?